Hisma/cline-rules-workflows/templates/docsite-workspace/workflows/research-and-document.md

 - [Questions that remain unanswered]
 ```

+## Integration with Project Rules

+This workflow should be used in conjunction with your project's rules:

+- **Project Overview**: Ensure research aligns with project purpose and target users
+- **Tech Stack**: Follow established documentation standards and MCP integration patterns
+- **Current Requirements**: Address current priorities and quality focus areas

 ## Best Practices

 1. **Always start with official sources** - Look for official documentation first